OSEater

 The peripherals used are the built in screen, joystick and digital to analog converter to play sounds.

-It’s developed under an evaluation version of CrossWorks for GNU/Linux and was developed for the subject “Microcontrollers and microprocessors” of the university in aproximately 1 month.
+It is developed under an evaluation version of CrossWorks for GNU/Linux and was developed for the subject “Microcontrollers and microprocessors” of the university in aproximately 1 month.

 Design:

-OSEater follows an object oriented design using a component based metodology in C++ programming language.
+OSEater follows an object oriented design using a component-based metodology in C++ programming language.

 Due to the strong hardware limitations and the short development time, the code is not as beautiful as it could be.